 If you or a person you know have been found in possession of a controlled dangerous substance you need a lawyer.
-Whether simple possession or possession with intent to distribute the Law Offices of Randolph Rice can assist you in your defense.
+Whether simple possession or possession with intent to distribute the Rice, Murtha & Psoras can assist you in your defense.
 Do put your future on the line.
 Having a drug conviction on your record can affect your current and future job prospects.
 Let us help walk you through the process.

 Mitigating the Consequences of a Drug Crime

 If you’ve been accused of a drug possession crime, you could be facing a vast list of consequences.
 However, there are certain mitigating factors that the courts may take into consideration when sentencing a defendant who has been convicted.

 For example, §5-601 states that “in a prosecution for the use or possession of marijuana, the defendant may introduce and the court shall take into consideration as a mitigating factor any evidence of medical necessity.”
 In Maryland possessing marijuana for medical use is an affirmative defense.

 Is Marijuana Still Illegal to Possess in Baltimore?